plerks/socket-programing-linux/HTTP_server/README.md

 The book's chapter24 demonstrated how to code a basic HTTP server.
 But it's quite basic, just accept, create new thread to read, resolve and write, without using any concurrent mode introduced in the book before.
 And the author mentioned that because for normal HTTP protocol, the server just close the connetion after responsing (short connection), no time for IOCP/epoll to make much effect, so using IOCP/epoll won't bring much improvement.
 Despite that, I used epoll to implement the server (originate from chapter17/echo_EPLTserv.c).

+Use epoll to monitor socket file descriptors, accept client connection request, put client fds into a queue (with a mutex to guarantee thread safety) when there gets data to read.
+And mutiple worker threads retrieve client fd and handle the request.

 ## How to run
 In linux, to let the server listen at port 80 needs sudo privilege so I changed to port to 8000.
 If want to serve at 80, you can change the port number in DemoApplication.c and compile to run.